 R-Value = I (Thickness of material)/ λ (Thermal conductivity of material)

 The higher the R-value, the lower the U-value of the material.

 How to calculate the heat loss once you have the U-value?

-Once you have the overall U-value of the material then it is quite easy to calculate an approximate heat loss at a given temperature (outside and inside) which will help you to decide the size of the material to use for insulation.
+Once you have the overall U-value of the materia, you’ll be able to calculate an approximate heat loss at a given temperature (outside and inside) which will help you to decide the size of the material you need for your insulation.